GregoirePetit/gregoirepetit.github.io/_pages/proposal.md

 {% include base_path %}

-You can download my Postdoc Proposition [here](https://gregoirepetit.github.io/files/Postdoc_Proposition.pdf).
+You can download a Postdoc Proposition [here](https://gregoirepetit.github.io/files/Postdoc_Proposition.pdf).

 ---

+Note: I am very open to conduct my research in neuro-inspired Continual Learning.
+Here is a proposition of a Postdoc project about Exemplar-Free Class-Incremental Learning.

 ## Introduction